Bu'ale District

-Bu'ale or Bu'aale (Somali: Bu'aale) is an agricultural city located in Middle Juba (Jubada dhexe) region of Somalia and the capital city of Jubaland state of Somalia.
+Bu'ale or Bu'aale (Somali: Bu'aale) is an agricultural city located in Middle Juba (Jubbada dhexe) region of Somalia and the capital city of Jubaland state of Somalia.

 History

 During the Middle Ages, Bu'aale and its surrounding area was part of the Ajuran Empire that governed much of southern Somalia and eastern Ethiopia, with its domain extending from Hobyo in the north, to Qelafo in the west, to Kismayo in the south.